 The City Year UK Lighthouse Team has been partnered with Stretford High School since September 2015.
-It is made up of 7 members – one IO, and 6 Corps Members, each of whom currently mentor 8 students.
-The Lighthouse Team run breakfast club to improve attendance and punctuality, after school clubs to help make school an enjoyable place, and assist staff and pupils inside the classroom, delivering one-to-one and whole-class support.
+It is made up of 7 members – one IO, and 6 Corps Members, each of whom currently mentor up to 8 students.
+The Lighthouse Team help run breakfast club to improve attendance and punctuality, after school clubs to help make school an enjoyable place, and assist staff and pupils inside the classroom, delivering one-to-one and whole-class support.
 In addition they monitor the progress and wellbeing of their focus-list pupils on a daily basis, liaise with staff and parents, complete weekly monitoring forms for each of their focus list students, do 3 duties per day, accompany staff & students on trips, attend isolation & detention with their focus list and help out at Student Council.
 The team also coordinated a Christmas charity drive to help the homeless & ran a team-building trip for focus list students to Challenge 4 Change.
 More recently we have delivered assemblies on drugs awareness & have put a lot of effort into developing our Home Learning Club.

 City Year UK is a youth social action charity which challenges 18 to 25-year-olds to tackle educational inequality through a year of full-time voluntary service in schools.
 From Monday to Thursday, City Year UK’s volunteers are in schools; they encourage pupils both in and out of the classroom to engage with and enjoy learning, while developing their own skills.
 On Fridays they meet to share experiences and benefit from structured training, delivered by experts from across the education, business and voluntary sectors.
 City Year was first established in Boston, Massachusetts in 1988 and operates in 27 cities across America, as well as Johannesburg in South Africa.
 City Year UK launched in London in 2010 and has since expanded to Birmingham and Greater Manchester.
 To find out more about us please visit our website – http://www.cityyear.org.uk/